-but does not include distributor fees.
-This program is available only to brokerdealers registered under the Securities Exchange Act of 1934, and would cover all non professional usage fees to customers with whom the firm has a brokerage relationship with an allowance to distribute data to external professional subscribers with which the firm has a brokerage relationship.
-Nonbroker-dealer vendors and application service providers would not be eligible for the enterprise license; such firms typically pass through the cost of market data user fees to their customers.
+Accordingly, NASDAQ is seeking to establish the Depth Data Enterprise License Fee, an optional \$300,000 per month non-professional enterprise license for external distributors of any NASDO depth-of-book data product including the National Quotation Dissemination Service or NQDS (Rule 7017) and TotalView and OpenView, (Rule 7023) (collectively, "NASDAQ Depth Data").
+This Depth Data Enterprise License Fee will include nonprofessional usage, but will not include distributor fees.6 This program will be available only to broker-dealers registered under the Securities Exchange Act of 1934, and would cover all usage fees with respect to both internal usage and re-distribution to customers with whom the firm has a brokerage relationship.
+Non-brokerdealer vendors and application service providers would not be eligible for the enterprise license; such firms typically pass through the cost of market data user fees to their customers.

-The Depth Data Enterprise License Fee covers usage fees for NASDAQ Depth Data received directly from NASDAQ as well as data received from third-party vendors (e.g., Bloomberg, Thomson-Reuters, etc.).
-Upon joining the program, firms may inform thirdparty market data vendors they utilize (through a NASDAQ -provided form) that, going forward, depth data usage by the broker-dealer may be reported to NASDAQ on a non-billable basis.
-Such a structure attempts to address a longstanding concern that broker-dealers are over-billed for market data consumed by one person through multiple marketdata display devices.
+The Depth Data Enterprise License Fee will cover usage fees for NASDAQ Depth Data received directly from NASDAQ as well as data received from third-party vendors (e.g., Bloomberg, Reuters, etc.).
+Upon joining the program, firms may inform third-party market data vendors they utilize (through a NASDAQ-provided form) that, going forward, non-professional depth data usage by the broker-dealer may be reported to NASDAQ on a non-billable basis.
+Such a structure attempts to address a long-standing concern that broker-dealers are over-billed for market data consumed by one person through multiple market-data display devices.
 At the same time, the proposed billing structure will continue to provide NASDAQ with accurate reporting information for purposes of usage monitoring and auditing.